casper-network/docs-archive/dapp/using-graphql.md

 2. Run a query, start typing "query" or "subscription" into the left-hand pane and see what the code completion offers up.

-Note: The DOCS can be kept open on the right hand side to see what's available and closed when you finished your query.
+Note: The DOCS tab can be kept open on the right hand side to see what's available and closed when you finished your query.